karlogonzales/software-process-agile-341/README.md

 2. receive feedback on the accuracy of my answers from my teacher so I dont have to wait for quiz to test my understanding of the subject

-3. Be able to change my answer so that my answer can elvove with my understanding of the question
+3. Be able to change my answer so that my answer can evolve with my understanding of the question

 As a teacher, I want to...

 1. be able to ask multiple choice questions about the lecture topics, so that I can test the understanding of my students of the lecture's material

-2. see the number of students that chose each option so I can see which percentage of the class understand the topics, and where does people make mistakes
+2. see the number of students that chose each option so I can see which percentage of the class understand the topics, and where people make mistakes

 3. [that] each of my student to answer the question only once, so that I can have accurate results in the analytics of the questions